 Mortality and desire were popular themes with poets in the 17th century.
 Love, sex and the need for offspring were all top priorities and with the life span much shorter than it is in modern times, the need to act NOW before time ran out was seen as vital.

 One clear influence on Marvell was William Shakespeare's poem Venus and Adonis.
 Lines 95-96:

 Tis but a kiss I beg, why art thou coy?

 This poem has a dominant 8 syllable, four beat rhythm to the majority of lines - iambic tetrameter - but there are lines that deviate from this familiar, steady constant.

-To walk, and pass our long Love's day. (spondee at the end DUM-DUM)
+To walk, / and pass / our long / Love's day. (spondee at the end DA -DUM)

-Had we but world enough, and time (first foot is a trochee DUM-da)
+Had we / but world / enough, / and time (first foot is a trochee DA-DUM)

 And there are varied beats in lines 21/22 and 23/24.

 These varied beats in certain lines tend to alter the pace and emphasis, and together with a mix of punctuation, colons, semi-colons, commas and full stops, not forgetting enjambment and repetition, makes the syntax particularly suitable for conveying a sense of momentum and familiarity.